Dil Ki Baat – A Journey of Remembrance

 The event started off with tilawat which was followed by a welcome note by Dr. Lubna Abasi, Head of Department, Internal Medicine, and Dr. Zafar Zaidi, CEO, IHHN.
 The first story was by Dr. Samia Kazmi, Resident, Internal Medicine, who shared several short poems she wrote in honor of her late father.
 She went on to share her experience caring for Mr. Tariq, a deceased patient who made a profound impact on her that remains to this day.
 Mr. Tariq’s wife and children then came up to the stage to speak about his life, influence and lasting legacy.

-Speaking on the occasion, Mr. Tariq’s wife said “my husband was such a remarkably accomplished man and in spite of achieving so much and being a prominent part of Pakistan’s industrial sector he lived an incredibly humble life.
+Speaking on the occasion, Mr. Tariq’s wife said “my husband was such an incredibly accomplished man and in spite of achieving so much and being a prominent part of Pakistan’s industrial sector he lived an incredibly humble life.
 Even during his last days here at Indus he would say “if I don’t get better, then just remember that I am dying with the Tauheed of Allah (SWT).”

 Various heartfelt stories were shared by other families who stepped up to speak freely about their experience and provide messages of support and strength to those who have undergone similar loss.
 Several employees at IHHN were also invited to speak at the event.
 This included Anam Bashir, Senior technician, Pulmonology; Dr. Pireh Saleem, Resident, Pediatrics; Dr. Saira Gulrukh, Medical Officer, Emergency Medicine; and Dr. Erj Zaidi, Resident, Family Medicine.
 Together, their stories chronicled the lessons of strength, patience, love and gratitude that are taught whilst caring for someone on end-of-life care and living in the aftermath of their passing.

-Reflecting on the passing of her beloved parents, Anam said “Allah (SWT) has made us in such a way that our hearts can empathize with each other’s love and pain.
+Reflecting on the passing of her beloved parents, Dr. Anam said “Allah (SWT) has made us in such a way that our hearts can empathize with each other’s love and pain.
 If He did not give us any challenges in life, we would never grow.
-We would go through life and die not having learned anything about ourselves.”
+We would go through life and die not having learnt anything about ourselves.”